-- 15.65 Describe, using graphics and figures, temporary and permanent changes to the landscape and the visual impacts of the project on communities, particularly those living in townships.
-Describe the proposed mitigation measures to avoid or minimise visual impacts. - 15.66 Include a detailed assessment of the likely potential impacts to agricultural interests, including: - (a) agricultural land of SPP significance to the agriculture state interest.
-This assessment is to demonstrate how the project is consistent (or otherwise) with protecting Agricultural Land Classification Class A and Class B land for sustainable agricultural use, in accordance with state interest - agriculture 2 (a)-(c). - (b) how any adverse impacts will be mitigated to ensure there is no net loss in the availability and utility of that land for an agricultural use.
+- 15.65 Describe the proposed land acquisition approach/es with stakeholders and State government agencies, including anticipated timelines, necessary to secure tenure for the project.
+Include any compulsory acquisition process potentially applicable to each tenure impacted.
+Describe any existing or proposed tenures impacted by the project which will entitle payment of lawfully required compensation and the corresponding parties who will receive or pay compensation for each tenure. - 15.66 Identify any infrastructure or access tracks associated with the project to be located within, or which may have impacts on, the stock route network managed under the Stock Route Management Act 2002.
+This includes any Reserves which form part of the network (i.e. for water, camping purposes).
+Demonstrate how the project will maintain the ongoing functionality and connectivity of the stock route network. - 15.67 Describe, using graphics and figures, temporary and permanent changes to the landscape and the visual impacts of the project on communities, particularly those living in townships.
+Describe the proposed mitigation measures to avoid or minimise visual impacts. - 15.68 Include a detailed assessment of the likely potential impacts to agricultural interests, including: - (a) agricultural land of SPP significance to the agriculture state interest.
+This assessment is to demonstrate how the project is consistent (or otherwise) with protecting Agricultural Land Classification Class A and Class B land for sustainable agricultural use, in accordance with state interest agriculture 2 (a)-(c) - (b) how any adverse impacts will be mitigated to ensure there is no net loss in the availability and utility of that land for an agricultural use.
 This would include land directly impacted by and adjacent to project activities.